nltkgf/spacyconlltree/readme.md

       1. an gf abstract file (Abstract.gf),
       2. a gf concrete file (AbstractEng.gf) and
       3. a labels file called (Abstract.label).

-      4. For info:
+6. For info:
    1. Purpose of `treefrom` module
       1. Extract the parent(root) and children for the AST functions in all the predicates that was fed with `input` e.g `root_nsubj_obj head-> nsubj -> obj -> UDS`
       2. Compile all these to only retain the unique functions.
    2. Making the abstract gf, concrete gf file and labels file:
       1. With the labels from ud_relations and the generated unique functions, the contents are then processed to produce a pair of abstract gf and its corresponding concrete gf file.
       2. A labels file is also created for reference.
+   3. backupFiles folder contains all the backup copies of gf abstract, gf concrete and labels files.

-6. Overview for information:
+7. Overview for information:

 |   	|  Required 	            | Section  	                           | Comments   	                              |
 |---	|---	                     |---	                                 |---	                                       |